-New Connection Request Policy  🗙 Configure Settings NPS applies settings to the connection request if all of the connection request policy conditions for the policy are matched.
-Configure the settings for this network if conditions match the connection Settings: Specify a Realm Name Attribute To send additional attributes to RADIUS clients, select a RADIUS standard attribute, and then click Edit.
+New Connection Request Policy X Configure Settings NPS applies settings to the connection request if all of the connection request policy conditions for the policy are matched.
+Configure the settings for this network If conditions match the connection rec Settings: policy. uest and the policy grants access, settings are applied.
+Specify a Realm Name Specify a Realm Name Attribute RADIUS Attributes Standard Yendor Specific To send additional attributes to RADIUS clients, select a RADIUS standard attribute, and then click Edit.
 If you do not configure an attribute, it is not sent to RADIUS clients.
-See RADIUS Attributes your RADIUS client documentation for required attributes.
-Attributes: Name Value Add Previous Next Einish Cancel
+See your RADIUS client documentation for required attributes.
+Previous Next Einish Cancel escription: pecifies the name of fil ter list for the user req uesting authenticati ion.